mbeddr/mps-qa/README.md

 #### Contribute
 We happily accept any contribution like bug reports, code or feedback.

-#### Using the components
+#### Using the plugins
-There are two possibilities to use the clones detection:
+There are two possibilities to use the plugins:
 * you can either download the released plugins from the release page ** please make sure to download plugins which match your MPS version!
 * you can build the MPS plugins from sources